Tiddlywinks: 1960s

 During the 1960s as many as 37 universities were playing the game in Great Britain.

 In 1962, the Oxford University Tiddlywinks Society (OUTS) toured the United States for several weeks under the sponsorship of Guinness.
-They were undefeated against teams from various American colleges including Harvard and newspapers.
+They were undefeated against various hastily formed teams such as a group of Madison Avenue executives, the Seattle World's Fair "All-Stars", and a group of Harvard students.
 A match against the New York Giants was scheduled but the football players backed out at the last moment.
 A very prominent article appeared in Life magazine on 14 December 1962 with coverage of the Harvard team.
 Harvard's Gargoyle Undergraduate Tiddlywinks Society (GUTS) dominated winks in this era.
 In the next few years, Harvard and other colleges continued to play, though at a low ebb.
 From 1962 to 1966, tiddlywinks play in the United States was governed by the National Undergraduate Tiddlywinks Association (NUTS).

 The North American Tiddlywinks Association (NATwA) was formed on 27 February 1966, replacing NUTS, with founders from both American (Harvard University and Harvard Medical School) and Canadian (University of Waterloo and Waterloo Lutheran University) teams.

 In the meantime, in the fall of 1965, Severin Drix started a team at Cornell, and challenged his friend Ferd Wulkan of MIT to start a tiddlywinks team.
 MIT and Cornell played in NATwA's tiddlywinks tournaments starting in February 1967, and became dominant.
 The Harvard and Waterloo teams disappeared from the scene by 1968.
 The game took particularly strong root at MIT, and the early development of most American players can still be traced to MIT today.

 While the basic elements of the modern strategic game were devised by CUTwC in its early years, the rules have continued to be modified under the auspices of the various national tiddlywinks associations.
 ETwA coordinated the game throughout the boom period of the 1960s when winks flourished.
-A decline in interest within the UK in 1969-1970 led to the establishment of the three national competitions which have been contested to date, namely the National Singles, National Pairs, and the Teams of Four.
+A decline in interest within the UK in 1969–1970 led to the establishment of the three national competitions which have been contested to date, namely the National Singles, National Pairs, and the Teams of Four.
 There are also annual Open Competitions, notably in Oxford, Cambridge and London.